HamRadioTools/hamradio_tools/docs/about/governance.md

 - Core Team
 - Admins group
 - Club operators forum
-- The entire community of users, through the power of their vote in the grandfathering system.
+- The entire community of users, through the power of their vote in the grandfathering system as social control mechanism.

 ## Decision-Making

 Use open discussion, rough consensus and documented RFC-style proposals.